-Shots provided to front-line staff to protect residents of Mill Valley nursing home
+Shots provided to Mill Valley nursing home staff

 A San Quentin State Prison registered nurse (RN) made history last week.
 He administered the first doses of the Pfizer COVID-19 vaccine available in Marin County.